Facial Acupuncture is a time-honoured method of slowing down the signs of aging while also addressing the overall health of the body.

 - clear up sinus congestion

-This is not a quick-fix approach such as surgery, Botox or other injectables.
-If you are expecting instant or drastic results, it may not be the right fit for you.
-This type of treatment works on a more subtle level but is non-toxic and has very few potential side effects.
+This is not a quick fix such as more invasive approaches (namely surgery, Botox or other injectibles).
+If you’re expecting instant or drastic results, it may not be the right fit for you.
+This type of treatment works on a more subtle, deeper level but it is non-toxic and has very few potential side effects.

 A Holistic Approach to Beauty